Sacred Rivers & Ancient Springs

 When I was in graduate school I picked up the book Silent Spring by Rachael Carson.

 With continual shock and alarm, reading Silent Spring opened my eyes to what we have done and continue to do to our waters.
 Poisons we have released onto the earth are leaving massive bodies of water (including ground water) all over the world unsuitable for drinking, bathing, or for aquatic life.
 Many of us are still waking up to the truths of agricultural chemicals polluting our water, as well as the poisons released in fracking, pipelines, and residential chemical use.
-As many of us know it is often the most marginalized and oppressed people of the world (as well as plants and animals) who are most affected by this.
+As many of us know, it is often the most marginalized and oppressed people of the world (as well as vulnerable plants and animals) who are most affected by this.

 I grieved and grieved… and prayed and prayed.
 And I began to listen to the voices of the waters.

 I listened to the voices of the seals, the fish, the turtles, the whales, the crabs, the minnows, the herons, the beavers, the salamanders, and the salmon.
 I listened to the voices of the seaweeds, the cattails, the water lilies, and all the beloved plants who grow by the shores… Sweet blue vervain.
-Joe pye weed whispering since I was a child.
-Linden reaching to me across the water in my canoe.
+Joe pye weed whispering to me since I was a child.
+Linden reaching to me across the water in my boat.

-I listened to them speak, and asked how I might be able to help heal and protect this sacred life source we all depend on.
+I listened to them speak, and asked how we might be able to help heal and protect this sacred life source we all depend on.

 Right now people all over the world are listening to voices coming from the oceans, rivers, lakes, and springs that give us life.